 It can sometimes be difficult for doctors to distinguish between acute coronary syndrome (ACS) and other causes of pains in the chest.
 If you are suspected of having ACS then you should be referred urgently to hospital.
 On admission to hospital, various tests are usually done.
 These include:

-- A heart tracing called an electrocardiograph (ECG).
+- A heart tracing (an electrocardiograph, or ECG).
 There may be typical changes to the normal pattern of the heart tracing if you have an ACS.
 However, an ECG can also be normal in some cases.

 Your heart tracing may be monitored for a few days to check on the heart rhythm.
 Various blood tests will be done to check on your general well-being.
 Other tests may also be done in some cases.
 This may be to clarify the diagnosis (if the diagnosis is not certain) or to diagnose complications such as heart failure if this is suspected.
 For example, an ultrasound scan of the heart (an echocardiogram).

-Also, before discharge from hospital, you may be advised to have tests to assess the severity of atheroma in the coronary arteries.
-These are tests similar to those used to assess the severity of angina and are discussed more fully in the separate leaflet called Angina.
+Also, before discharge from hospital, you may be advised to have tests.
+These will assess the severity of the fatty patches or plaques (called atheroma) in the coronary arteries.
+These are tests similar to those used to assess the severity of angina.
+See separate leaflet called Angina for more details.

 What is the treatment for acute coronary syndrome (ACS)?

 The treatment of ACS varies between cases.
-A heart attack (myocardial infarction) is treated differently to unstable angina.
+A heart attack is treated differently to unstable angina.
 Treatments may vary depending on your situation.

-If you have had a STEMI then you will be treated the same as those who have had a myocardial infarction (again, see separate leaflet called Myocardial Infarction (Heart Attack) for more details).
+If you have had a STEMI then you will be treated the same as those who have had a heart attack (myocardial infarction).
 Treatment of people with unstable angina or NSTEMI consists of two phases:

 - Relief of any pain.